rdale1/renee_dale.github.io/_pages/about.md

 ## Recent Activities ##
+### August ###
+* I received a travel fellowship to attend the [European Student Council Symposium](http://escs.iscbsc.org/) in Athens, Greece next month!
+* I will be presenting at [Finding Your Inner Modeler year 2 this month](https://pages.wustl.edu/haswell/finding-your-inner-modeler/fyim-ii)

+### July ###
+* My article on using [Bayesian statistics to estimate parameters for a system of SDEs was accepted](https://doi.org/10.1371/journal.pone.0200126)
+* I received funding from LSU Biograds to validate my [ODE-generating algorithm](https://scholarscompass.vcu.edu/bamm/2018/thursday/26)

 ### June ###
 * My proposed session for the Association for Women in Math research symposium in April was accepted!
 It will be a collaborative speed-dating session at the intersection of math and biology!
 * I will be chairing the Epidemiology session at SMB next Tuesday!